illmade-knight/go-microservice-base/README.md

     * GET /readyz: A readiness probe that returns 200 OK only after the service explicitly signals it's ready via the SetReady(true) method.
     * GET /metrics: Exposes application metrics in the Prometheus format.
 * **Dynamic Port Allocation**: Supports using port :0 for automatic port assignment during tests.

+### **2\.
+Secure Authentication Middleware (JWT)**

+The library provides a secure, production-ready middleware for validating JSON Web Tokens (JWTs).

+* **Asymmetric RS256 Validation**: The NewJWKSAuthMiddleware is the recommended middleware for all new services.
+It validates tokens using the industry-standard RS256 algorithm by fetching public keys from a standard JWKS endpoint.
+This is a highly secure pattern that eliminates the need for shared secrets between services.
+* **Automatic Key Caching & Rotation**: The middleware automatically caches the fetched public keys and refreshes them periodically, ensuring high performance and seamless key rotation.
+* **Legacy Support (DEPRECATED)**: For backward compatibility, the NewLegacySharedSecretAuthMiddleware is available, but it uses the less secure shared-secret (HS256) pattern and should not be used for new development.

+### **3\.
+Standardized JSON Responses**

-* **JSON Response Helpers**: A simple response package for sending standardized JSON responses and errors.
+* **JSON Response Helpers**: A simple response package for sending standardized JSON payloads and errors ({"error": "message"}), ensuring a consistent API experience for clients.

 ## **Usage Example**